antz22/ultimate-guide-to-flutter/README.md

 context.read<CartModel>().removeAllItems();
 ```

 This calls Provider to look at the model that is of type CartModel, and calls the method removeAllItems().
-In the 2nd way, the object of type CartModel (whatever is between < >) is instantianted by the following parentheses (context.read< >()).
+In the 2nd way, the object of type CartModel (whatever is between < >) is instantianted by parentheses -> context.read< >().

 What if we wanted to access another piece of data that requires state management - say, the user's preferences for their color theme in the app?
 We could create a class called 'UserPreferences', but how would we have access to it on top of the CartModel class?